UweKeim/ZetaIpc/README.md

 ## Other usages

-If you want a bi-directional communication between the server and client that can be started by both the client and the server, simply use the above code of the server on the client, too and the code of the client, on the server (use different ports, of course).
+If you want a bi-directional communication between the server and client that can be started by both the client and the server, simply use the above code of the server on the client and the code of the client on the server (use different ports, of course).

 This gives you two applications, each of them being server and client at the same time.